-Majority replied that the fear someone may be home and would not break in.
+The majority replied that the fear someone may be home and would not a break-in.

-Rather than just leaving the light on, turning on your radio and TV while you’re out seems like a simple way to turn away potential burglars.
+Rather than just leaving the light on, turning on your radio and TV while you out seem like a simple way to turn away potential burglars.

-13. If there way a car parked in the porch or driveway, would it make a difference?
+13. If there was a car parked in the porch or driveway, would it make a difference?